bridgetlry/learn-security-examples/tampering/tampering.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts**

+The input is not sanitized in line 58, is directly using the users input without testing it for any executable or malicious code.
+It implicitly assumes that this input will be an alphanumeric string.

 2. Briefly explain how a malicious attacker can exploit them.

+A malicious attacker can execute a cross-site scripting attack and inject code and make server execute it, linked to go to a potentially malicious website.

 3. Briefly explain why **secure.ts** does not have the same vulnerabilties?

+**secure.ts** uses escapeHTML to sanitize the input to replace any special characters to their string version so it is no longer executable.